axibase/atsd-use-cases/how-to/aws/cloud-watch-alert/README.md

 ![](images/new-flow.png)

-You may follow these instructions to set up native AWS email notifications or follow the advanced procedure to integrate ATSD and AWS for enhanced notifications delivered via email, or through your preferred messegner service such as Telegram or Slack.
+You may follow these instructions to set up native AWS email notifications or follow the advanced procedure to integrate ATSD and AWS for enhanced notifications delivered via email, or through your preferred messenger service such as Telegram or Slack.

 ### Configure a New CloudWatch Event